howardwarren1982/CryptoDash/README.md

 Kick off your Dashboard project with this default boilerplate.

-Firebase
-useContext - for app state
+Firebase, useContext - for app state, useFetch
-useFetch